Earlier this month, we shared a post about I.V. Vitamin/Mineral therapy. If you haven’t read it yet, you can check it out HERE.

 I think that comes down to a few different factors.

-2. Digestive issues.
-Chronic digestion issues can impair absorption of nutrients, which reduces the effectiveness of taking oral supplements.
+Digestive issues.
+Chronic digestion issues can impair the absorption of nutrients, which reduces the effectiveness of taking oral supplements.

 Do you have questions about I.V. therapy and PMS?
-Reach out!
+Reach out to your provider!

 I should also say that nutrient therapy is only one aspect of dealing with PMS.
 If you are struggling with this, I highly recommend you chat with your naturopathic doctor.
 PMS is a very common condition but that doesn’t necessarily mean it is normal or that we should brush it off as a normal part of menstruating.
-We have tools to help manage it!
+There are tools to help manage it!

 References: